Frequently Asked Questions · Mind Medicine Australia

 You can find out more about this exciting news in the TGA’s announcement and MMA’s media release here.

-Psychiatrists who have undergone specialist training in psychedelic-assisted therapy can apply to become an Authorised Prescriber of psilocybin for treatment-resistant depression and MDMA for PTSD.
+Psychiatrists who have undergone specialist training in psychedelic-assisted therapies can apply to become an Authorised Prescriber of psilocybin for treatment-resistant depression and MDMA for PTSD.
 To do so, they are required to make a submission to a Human Research Ethics Committee (HREC) that outlines details of their proposed approach including protocols, clinical rationale, training and more.
 Once approved by an Ethics Committee, they will then apply to the TGA for Authorised Prescriber status, which will allow them to prescribe and administer MDMA and psilocybin under the restrictions outlined above.

 Subscribe to our newsletter